BigDataBiology/macrel/docs/index.md

 ## Pipeline overview

-Macrel pipeline does:
+Macrel pipeline performs

 1. quality trimming of single- and paired-end reads,
 2. assembly of reads into contigs
 3. small genes prediction with [pyrodigal](https://github.com/althonos/pyrodigal),
 4. clustering of peptides at 100% of similarity and 100% coverage,
 5. calculation of the features of the predicted peptides,
 6. classification of peptides into AMPs by using Random Forests,
 7. classification of AMPs accordingly to their hemolytic activity also using Random Forests,
 8. calculate AMPs abundance in meta(genomic) samples by reads mapping.

 Macrel is fast and works by coordinating [NGLess](https://github.com/ngless-toolkit/ngless), [megahit](https://github.com/voutcn/megahit), [prodigal](https://github.com/hyattpd/Prodigal) and [PALADIN](https://github.com/ToniWestbrook/paladin).
-It is implemented in Python and R. Its models were trained with [Scikit-Learn](https://github.com/scikit-learn/scikit-learn) python module, and the descriptors are calculated with functions from [modlAMP](https://github.com/alexarnimueller/modlAMP) package.
+It is implemented in Python.
+Its models were trained with [Scikit-Learn](https://github.com/scikit-learn/scikit-learn) python module, and the descriptors are calculated with functions from [modlAMP](https://github.com/alexarnimueller/modlAMP) package.

 ## AMPs classification